Hakon/reefpoints/_posts/2012-02-14-love-your-lib-directory.md

-A pattern I have fallen upon when wanting to extract functionality out of an app into a Rubygem has been to first extract that code into the lib directoy.
+A pattern I have fallen upon when wanting to extract functionality out of an app into a Rubygem has been to first extract that code into the `lib/` directoy.
 From there I have a nice way to test the code in isolation.
 I am also forced to write the code as a class independent from my app.
 After I am satisfied with what I have I can think about extracting that into an external gem.